origamimagiro/flat-folder/README.md

 1. Press "Upload" to upload a crease pattern in FOLD, SVG, OPX, or CP file formats.
     - Various example files can be found in the [`./examples/` folder](https://github.com/origamimagiro/flat-folder/tree/main/examples).
+      You can download them by clicking on the green "Code" button at the top of the main page of this repository and downloading as a ZIP.
     - The software will probably have trouble if points in the input file are not accurate to single-precision.
     - For SVG format: